spawaskar-cora/cora-docs/docs/forensics-anthro-guide/field-attributes.md

 **Designator** (*required field*)
 * Unique number for the element
 * Alphanumeric
 * No special characters or symbols
 * Example: 101

 **Bone** (*required field*)
 * Choose element from drop-down list
-* Multiple options exist for unidentifiable elements (Ex: Unidentified cervical vertebra, unidentified long bone, etc.)
+* Options exist for unidentifiable elements (Ex: Unidentified cervical vertebra, unidentified long bone)

 **Side** (*required field*)
 * Left – element is from the left side of the body
-* Right – element is from the left side of the body
+* Right – element is from the right side of the body
-* Middle – element is from the middle of the body (Example: cranium, thoracic vertebra 1, etc.)
+* Middle – element is from the middle of the body (Ex: cranium, thoracic vertebra 1)
 * Unsided – any element that side cannot be determined

 **Completeness** (*required field*)
-* Complete – a complete element is present, fragmentary or whole → If complete is chosen, all zones will be automatically populated.
+* Complete – a complete element is present, fragmentary or whole → If complete is chosen, all zones will be automatically populated
 * Incomplete – any element that is not complete

 Click “save” to continue analysis.
 All fields can be edited/updated after the element has been saved, until “Inventoried” is checked, then changes cannot be made without approval by the project lead/manager/creator/etc.